Campbell discusses independence, Brexit, Labour and the SNP with Herald editor

 During the conversation he also said he liked Scottish Labour leader Anas Sarwar but "felt sorry" for SNP leader and First Minister Humza Yousaf.

-He joked as he made reference to the police investigation into the SNP finances which has seen officers seize a camper van from outside the home of former SNP Peter Murrell's mother.
+He joked as he made reference to the police investigation into the SNP finances which has seen officers seize a camper van from outside the home of former SNP chief executive Peter Murrell's mother.

 "It's all gone a bit weird."